Kavanaugh confirmation: The latest developments on charges by Supreme Court nominee's accuser

 Who will testify?

-Both Kavanaugh and Ford will testify at the hearing, with Ford going first.
-She is expected to tell lawmakers about her accusation: Kavanaugh allegedly pinned her to a bed, tried to remove her clothes and covered her mouth with his hand while at a house party in the early 1980s.
+Both Kavanaugh and Ford will testify at the hearing.
+Ford is expected to tell lawmakers about her accusation: Kavanaugh allegedly pinned her to a bed, tried to remove her clothes and covered her mouth with his hand while at a house party in the early 1980s.

 WHAT TO KNOW ABOUT THE CONFIRMATION PROCESS FOR A SUPREME COURT NOMINEE